revou-fsse-feb25/milestone-2-sweetmerry/README.md

 This project is a gaming company landing page that showcases multiple JavaScript-based games.
 The website features:

 - A visually appealing home page with company info and game previews
-- Two interactive JavaScript games:
+- Three interactive JavaScript games:
+  1. Number Guessing Game
-  1. Rock Paper Scissors
+  2. Rock Paper Scissors
-  2. Clicker Game
+  3. Clicker Game
+- Leaderboard functionality using localStorage
 - Responsive design for all device sizes

 ## How to Run